 I already visited this property in September 2012 but it was a short one, however quite interesting.
-It's situated in part of Graves, Ayguemorte les Graves, only 1 km from Pessac-Leognan district's border.
-There are 7 ha of wines, 1 ha white planted with 50% Semillon and 50% Sauvignon, while red is 6 ha planted with 50% Merlot, 40% Cabernet Sauvignon, 5% Cabernet Franc and 5% Malbec.
+It's situated in the part of Graves, Ayguemorte les Graves, only 1 km from Pessac-Leognan district's border.
+There are 7 ha of vines, 1 ha white planted with 50% Semillon and 50% Sauvignon, while red is 6 ha planted with 50% Merlot, 40% Cabernet Sauvignon, 5% Cabernet Franc and 5% Malbec.
 Bérengère Quellien, daughter of present owners, has been making wine here since 1997.
 She's graduate from agricultural high school in Blanquefort.

-I was very impressed by white 2012, matured in 50% new oak for 8 months, which had splendid nose of acacia flower and apple, splendid complexity, acidity and balance and very fine smooth finish.
+I was very impressed by white 2012, matured in 50% new oak for 8 months, which had a splendid nose of acacia flower and apple, splendid complexity, acidity and balance and very fine smooth finish.
 91p.
-Red 2006 (cuvée barrique), fermented in 1 year old barrels and kept in these for 1 year, was potent with very good minerality and acidity, structure and concentration.
+Red 2006 (cuvée barrique), fermented in 1-year-old barrels and kept in these for 1 year, was potent with very good minerality and acidity, structure and concentration.
 Well-balanced and with meaty finish.
 88p.
 Red 2010 (Cuvée Berengere - 30% C.S + 70% Merlot) displayed some power, ripe berries, good concentration, roundness, nice balance and soft finish.
 Very attractive wine.
 88p.
 Red 2010 (cuvée barrique - 10% new barrels) was splendid with perfectly ripe fruit, fine complexity, balance and structure.
 Splendid complexity and intensity.
 90p.

-Berengere completed harvest of white grapes on 25th September and was very satisfied with quality of these.
+Berengere completed harvest of white grapes on 25th September and was very satisfied with the quality of these.

 Tuesday, the 24th September 2013